Academic Documentation Requirements

 Documents may also be accepted directly from the applicant if they are still sealed by the university and have not been opened.

-If your post-secondary degrees are from a university outside of Canada, you must obtain an academic assessment of your academic records from World Education Services (WES).
+If your post-secondary degrees are from a university outside of Canada, you must obtain an International Credential Advantage Package (ICAP) Course by Course Report of your academic records from World Education Services (WES).

-APEGA will not accept any other proof of academics, and this report will be delivered directly from WES to APEGA.
+APEGA will not accept any other proof of academics, and this report will be delivered electronically from WES to APEGA.

 Canadian Academic Records